 Larimore is a very small city located in the state of North Dakota.
 With a population of 1,224 people and just one neighborhood, Larimore is the 73rd largest community in North Dakota.

-The per capita income in Larimore in 2022 was $34,208, which is lower middle income relative to North Dakota, and middle income relative to the rest of the US.
-This equates to an annual income of $136,832 for a family of four.
+The per capita income in Larimore in 2022 was $39,138, which is middle income relative to North Dakota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $156,552 for a family of four.
 However, Larimore contains both very wealthy and poor people as well.

 The people who call Larimore home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Larimore residents report their race to be White, followed by Native American.
-Important ancestries of people in Larimore include German, Norwegian, Irish, Swedish, and French.
+The greatest number of Larimore residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Larimore include German, Norwegian, Irish, English, and South African.

 The most common language spoken in Larimore is English.
 Other important languages spoken here include Spanish and Polish.